wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `handleDirEviction()` returns `true`, in which case the replacement is also done, and the method returns a pointer to the entry.
-Otherwise, eviction cannot be performed in the current cycle, in which case the method calls `insertEviction()` to add an eviction entry to the MSHR register of the old address (i.e., the current address of the tag entry selected for replacement).
+Otherwise, eviction cannot be performed in the current cycle, in which case the method calls `insertEviction()` to add an eviction entry to the MSHR register of the old address (i.e., the current address of the directory entry selected for replacement).
 The eviction entry contains both the old and the new address (i.e., the address contained in the event object).